Heinz-Edgar Berres: North Africa

 On 8 November 1942 Operation Torch began and Allied forces invaded Vichy French Morocco and Algeria.
 The Germans and Italians allocated large forces to prevent the Allied advance into Tunisia.
 The Run for Tunis was a success, and the fall of the country into Allied hands was prevented.
 JG 77 was among the units sent from Sicily to support the Axis forces in the Tunisian Campaign.
 On 1 November Berres claimed a Curtiss P-40 Warhawk over Bir-el-Abd, and other on 3 November northwest of Quotaifiya, and at 10:31 on 11 November 1942 he claimed another over Marble Arch.
 On 7 December Berres claimed a Martin Baltimore west of El Haseiat.
 The aircraft was from 60 Squadron SAAF, part of the 1437 Strategic Recce Flight.
 The 11 December claim for a P-40 east of Ras Umm el Gavanigh was the Hawker Hurricane from 40 Squadron SAAF piloted by Lieutenant Shepherd.
 Berres' last victory of 1942 was a Spitfire over El Agheila on 14 December.
 The claim was his 25th aerial victory.

-On 8 and 14 January 1943 he claimed a solitary victory over a Spitfire and B-25 Mitchell.
-On 4 February 1943 Berres claimed two Lockheed P-38 Lightning fighters and a B-25 on the 8 February.
+On 8 and 14 January 1943, he claimed a solitary victory over a Spitfire fighter and North American B-25 Mitchell bomber respectively.
+On 4 February 1943, Berres claimed two Lockheed P-38 Lightning fighters and a B-25 on the 8 February.
 On 26 February he accounted for a pair of P-40s.
 In the following weeks the British Army prepared to assault the Mareth Line which began on the Battle of the Mareth Line.
 On 7 March 1943 Berres engaged Spitfires over the frontline and claimed it shot down for his 33rd victory.
 At noon on 10 March Berres formed part of 30 Bf 109s from JG 77 committed to escorting 15 Junkers Ju 87s from Sturzkampfgeschwader 3 (StG 3).
 RAF units intercepted and shot down and killed Stuka pilot Leutnant Heinz Üldemann.
 JG 77 took a toll of the RAF fighters, nine of which were claimed destroyed.
 Berres claimed his 34th victory in the air battle.
 On 17 March Berres claimed another spitfire.
 The following day Berres claimed JG 77's only victory—a reconnaissance Spitfire of No. 680 Squadron RAF.
-On 24 March—the day after the loss of Geschwaderkommodore Joachim Müncheberg—13 Bf 109s of Berres' I./JG 77 intercepted 18 B-25 Mitchell bombers from the 321st Bombardment Group escorted by the 57th and 58th Fighter Group.
+On 24 March—the day after the loss of Geschwaderkommodore Joachim Müncheberg—13 Bf 109s of Berres' I./JG 77 intercepted 18 B-25 bombers from the 321st Bombardment Group escorted by the 57th and 58th Fighter Group.
 Berres claimed a P-40, then a B-25, followed by another P-40 in 11 minutes.
 The Germans claimed seven American aircraft for one wounded, one killed and one captured.
 Berres had achieved his 37th, 38th and 39th victories.
 On 2 April Berres scrambled with 3./JG 77 and after claiming his 40th victory over a P-40 was shot down near Oudref but escaped back to German lines.